ecmwf/ecflow/releng/dockit/INSTRUCTIONS.md

 This document describes the overall process to build ecFlow Docker images.

-Building an image typically follows a two-step pattern:
+Building an ecFlow image follows a two-step pattern:

 - build the relevant ecFlow Debian package
 - build a Docker image that installs that package.

+The images that hold no ecFlow, a reverse proxy and an SFTP server for deployments of ecFlow, are built directly from their Dockerfile (see "Building the standalone images").

 All commands below are run from `ecflow/releng/dockit/`, unless otherwise stated.